Intel's new mini computer is a cheap, fully-functional Windows 10 PC with a quad-core Apollo Lake Celeron processor

-What's a NUC?
+What's an NUC?
 That stands for "next unit of computing," which is Intel's name for a line of mini desktop computers.
-Often, these are barebones systems that ship without an operating system or even all the required components, but the new NUC6CAYS model popping up in online stores now is a ready to run Windows 10 machine.
+Often, these are bare-bones systems that ship without an operating system or even all the required components, but the new NUC6CAYS model popping up in online stores now is a ready to run Windows 10 machine.

 NUCs, around since 2012, are basically one step up from a Compute Stick.
 Though they're usually pricier than similar mini PC counterparts made by other manufacturers, the NUC6CAYS bucks the trend with its low price and impressive specs.